epinio/epinio/docs/supported-apps.md

 ![epinio-push-simplified](/docs/images/epinio-push-simple.svg?raw=true "Epinio push")

-After pushing your code, Epinio triggers a Tekton pipeline which uses the [paketo buildpacks](https://paketo.io/) to build an runtime image for your application.
+After pushing your code, Epinio triggers a Tekton pipeline which uses the [paketo buildpacks](https://paketo.io/) to build a runtime image for your application.
 If you are not familiar with how buildpacks work, you should have a look at the official docs: https://buildpacks.io/docs/

 ## Supported buildpacks